 - Located 30 miles northeast of downtown San Diego, the San Diego Zoo Safari Park is a 1,800-acre preserve where wild animals roam free over vast expanses as they would in their native habitats.
-Through interactive animal shows, natural habitat exhibits and aboard an open-air tram, visitors can see exotic animals like white rhinoceros, Cape buffalo, Roosevelt’s gazelles, African crowned cranes and much more.
-Popular tours and activities include the Flightline zip line, Photo Caravan Safari Tours, Balloon Safari, Segway Rolling Safari and the Petting Kraal.
+Through interactive animal shows, natural habitat exhibits and aboard an open-air tram, you'll see exotic animals like white rhinoceros, Cape buffalo, Roosevelt’s gazelles, African crowned cranes and much more.
+Popular tours and activities include the Flightline zip line, Photo Caravan Safari Tours, Balloon Safari and the Petting Kraal.

 - The USS Midway Museum pays tribute to the hundreds of thousands of men who served their country aboard the vessel and highlights San Diego’s rich military history.
 Part of the Navy fleet for 47 years, the USS Midway was home to more than 200,000 sailors during the Vietnam and Persian Gulf Wars, as well as other conflicts and crises around the world.
 This decommissioned aircraft carrier now resides along San Diego Bay and features interactive exhibits and more than 25 aircraft displays.
 Many of the story-telling docents are veterans who served aboard the carrier.

 - LEGOLAND® California Resort in Carlsbad was the first LEGO® theme park in North America, and it offers far more than classic building blocks.
 The park, which is geared toward families with children ages 2 through 12, has more than 60 rides, shows and attractions including favorites like the Dragon Coaster, LEGO TECHNIC® Coaster and Land of Adventure.
 At Pirate Reef, families join a buccaneer-filled flume boat and race between two battling pirate ships.
 Then journey to a galaxy far, far away at the new LEGO STAR WARS Miniland area.
 Miniland also features miniature replicas of famous structures throughout the world that are sure to fascinate grownups and children alike.
 The new 4-D LEGO Ninjago allows riders to master their Ninja skills on a dark ride adventure.
 The resort is also home to the world’s first LEGOLAND® Water Park and SEA LIFE® Carlsbad Aquarium, which provides a kid's-eye view of the undersea world.